Date: 24 February 2014. In the Head.

 Four lines are available for hanging clothes inside.
 Because

-it's located in the head, a bit of water isn't going to hurt a thing.
+it is located in the head, a bit of water will not matter in the

-"little things" that make our homes comfortable and on
+"little things" that make our homes comfortable.
+On Anja, Lori's clothes

 dryer line certainly has caught my attention.
-I'll be looking for
+I shall be looking for

 something similar.
 Go aboard a boat

-that's been home for a length of time and you'll discover all sorts
+that has been home for a length of time and you too will discover all sorts

 of great ideas -- ones you might be able to implement on your own

-at the stage where you're boat shopping I'd suggest you opt for the
+at the stage where you are boat shopping I would suggest you opt for the

-boat that's been a home for a period of time.
+boat that has been a home for a period of time.
 Most folks will make

-the boat their own, and it's these little tweaks that will make your
+the boat their own, It is these little tweaks that will make your

 own experience better/easier.